milou75/GCD-Project/README.md

 **============================================**

-**Step 5 - CREATE THE SECOND SUMMARY DS **
+**Step 5 - CREATE THE SECOND SUMMARY DS**

 **============================================**

 **CHOICE** I have decided to present the Summary DS using the wide format.

 Therefore, starting from Final_DS dataset we have to transform it twice :

 1) to a long format and
 2) to a wide format (180 subject-activity rows and 66 measurement columns that contain mean values for each subject-activity).

-This step is divided in 5 substeps:
+Step 5 is divided in 5 substeps:

 1) Create a vector variables to select.
 This prepare the melt function.